melvinzhang/garden/content/posts/stoicism.md

 * why am I doing this?
 * renunciation
 * decomposition exercise
+     describing events/things in very objective language
+     avoid attributing more importance than they do in fact have
 * acknowledging others' virtues
 * take another's perspective
 * view from above